RufaelDev/EventMessageTrackSamples/README.md

 # EventMessageTrackSamples
-repositorty with examples for generation of ISO/IEC 23001-18 samples based on DASHEvents
+repository with examples for generation of ISO/IEC 23001-18 samples based on DASH Events